-Ya’ll know I love a good DIY project!
+Ya’ll know I love a good DIY project and today I’m sharing how I updated my wood dining table with this tutorial!
 Who doesn’t want to make something beautiful through blood, sweat and tears, right?
 Ok, maybe not the blood…or sweat…or tears.
 But there is something uniquely satisfying after completing a project all on your own.
 Or with your Mom.
 Who happens to be the master of DIY everything.

 Post may contain affiliate links where I earn a small commission at no extra cost to you on your purchases.
 Helps me keep this little blog a-runnin’.

 Let’s take a look at the before.
 My wood dining table is only 5 years old.
 It is very sturdy and serves my family well.
 But after some years of my children abusing it with forks, toys and other such unforgiving objects, it needed some help.
 Plus, it just wasn’t really my style anymore.
 At the time of purchase I loved moody dark woods.
 Now, not so much.
 I’m lightening up my home one step at a time for a more modern farmhouse style.

 I thought about selling this set and purchasing new.
 But woah nelly!
 Do you know how much dining sets cost these days?
 Good gracious people.
 That idea was nixed almost immediately.
 Plus, I really like the bones of my table.

 The hidden leaf is just about the most awesome invention ever.
 (Maybe after things like electricity and automatic washers.)
 Plus I love the trestle legs.
 A table’s gotta have good legs. 😉 And the style fits well enough with my desire to lean towards modern farmhouse.
 It just needed to be lightened up.

 Here’s what you’ll need!
 Pay attention to the list because some items aren’t pictured.
 (Which is par for the course on my DIYs.
 Constantly running back to the store for more supplies.)